tristartom/fussil/formal/lab-F1-comp-SPIN/README.md

 You are required to use **SPIN** ([https://spinroot.com/spin/Man/](https://spinroot.com/spin/Man/)) to mechanize this proof.
 You can find instructions to set up SPIN lab here: [https://spinroot.com/courses/summer/](https://spinroot.com/courses/summer/) .

-In all exercises in this lab, you will be given two C programs (one is compliance and one triggers violation):
+In all exercises in this lab, you will be given two C programs below, one that complies with the target property and another that violates it.

 ```c
 int* comp1(int st, int ta){